 12A.2.5 Measurements Period Requirements

-When the physical layer receives the last of SL-TDOA-ProvideAssistanceData and SL-TDOA-RequestLocationInformation from LMF or another UE via SLPP [37], the UE shall be able to perform one or more SL RSTD measurements based on SL-PRS from one or more other SL UEs (up to the UE capability specified in Clause 12A.2.3), with each SL RSTD measurement including measurement on the measured target link and the reference link, as defined in TS 38.215 [4].
-The SL RSTD measurement shall be performed during the measurement period TSL RSTD,Total is defined as:
+When the physical layer receives the last of SL-TDOA-ProvideAssistanceData and SL-TDOA-RequestLocationInformation from LMF or another UE via SLPP [37], the UE shall be able to perform multiple SL RSTD measurements based on SL-PRS from one or more other SL UEs (up to the UE capability specified in Clause 12A.2.3), with each SL RSTD measurement based on SL-PRS from the reference UE and SL-PRS from another anchor UE, as defined in TS 38.215 [4].
+The SL RSTD measurement shall be performed during the measurement period TSL RSTD,Total defined as:

-TSL RSTD,Total=max⁡s=1STSL RSTD,effect,s ,
+TSL RSTD,Total=max⁡(s=1STSL RSTD,effect,s,ref,s=1STSL RSTD,effect,s,tar) ,

-where
+where TSL RSTD,effect,s,ref and TSL RSTD,effect,s,tar are the measurement periods for the SL-PRS from the reference UE and SL-PRS from another anchor UE, respectively.

 S is the number of samples per measured link, defined below: